asyncapi/website/pages/docs/concepts/asyncapi document/resuable-parts.md

 You can use the $ref keyword to reference another local document.
 Ensure the path to the local file is correct and accessible from your main AsyncAPI document.

-The diagram below defines the process of referencing another local document.

 In the code below, you reference the component from another local document, such as message-schema.yaml.

 ```yaml